agsb/wirewp/README.md

         "NN, 00, 03, t," define separation between rows of wired pins;
         "NN, 00, 04, color, size," define color and awg of wire, 0 black, 0 30 awg

-For power lines:
+### Power lines

-Vcc and Vee refer to circuits built on bipolar transistors, hence the letters C (collector, collector) and E (emitter, emitter), and
-Vdd and Vss refer to circuits built on field-effect transistors, hence the letters D (drain, drain) and S (source, source).
-Usually
-On old circuits, VCC is  +5 V, VDD is +12 V, VEE is -5 V and VSS is 0V0 (GND)  [^17]
+Ussually on circuit we find references for power, as Vcc and Vee refer to circuits built on bipolar transistors, hence the letters C (collector, collector) and E (emitter, emitter), and Vdd and Vss refer to circuits built on field-effect transistors, hence the letters D (drain, drain) and S (source, source).
+Usually on old circuits, VCC is  +5 V, VDD is +12 V, VEE is -5 V and VSS is 0V0 (GND)  [^17]

-Then I prefer explicity the values as using V for positive 12V0, 5V0, 3V3, 2V7, append a N for negative 12V0N, 5V0N, 3V3N, 2V7N and use GND (0V0)
+Then I prefer explicity the values as using V for positive 12V0, 5V0, 3V3, 2V7, append a suffix N for negative 12V0N, 5V0N, 3V3N, 2V7N and

-Anywhere any pin not connected is marked as nc.

-## Wire Wrap SVG
+use GND (0V0) for reference ground potencial.

 ### Power Planes

-To reduce the noise and interference [^6], some boards uses power (Vcc) on components side and ground (Vss) on wires side, using more thicker wires.
+To reduce the noise and interference [^6], some boards uses power (V) on components side and ground (G) on wires side, using more thicker wires.

-Or both at wire side, as lines with two rows (of holes), one with Ground (VSS) and other with Power (VCC).
+Or both at wire side, as lines with two rows (of holes), one with ground (G) and other with power (V).

 Most of vendor's wirewrap PCB boards does a sequence of